netologist/fastapi-sail/README.md

 #### Inspiration

-Fastmail Sail is inspired by and derived from
+Fastmail Sail is forked by and derived from
 [Laravel Sail](https://github.com/laravel/sail) by
 [Laravel Team](https://github.com/laravel).